-Whether you go natural, use chemicals, or rock a weave, hair is always a contentious issue in the black community.
-Some friends and I were told by a black teacher with chemically straightened hair that our own, natural hair looked "untidy."
-A few black male friends of mine have cut their hair because they don't feel they can get a professional job with an afro or braids.
-My aunt's friends shit on her dreadlocks because they say she looks like she goes to open-mic nights, and another friend of mine was told she'd have to leave her job at a pretty big department store if she didn't straighten her mane.
+Whether you go natural, use chemicals or rock a weave, hair is always a contentious issue in the black community.
+Some friends and I were told by a black teacher with chemically straightened hair that our own, natural hair looked "untidy".
+A few black male friends of mine have cut their hair because they don't feel they can get a professional job with an afro or canerows.
+My aunt's friends take the piss out of her dreadlocks because they say she looks like she goes to spoken word nights, and another friend of mine was told she'd have to leave her job at a pretty big London department store if she didn't straighten her mane.

-Is the afro only for divas in blacksploitationfilms and middle-aged men who wear blackface, pretend to be a young Michael Jackson, and offend everyone on Halloween?
-Or could a politician, a banker, or a lawyer conceivably wear their hair naturally in an afro while they're at work?
+Is the afro only for divas in blaxploitation films and middle-aged men who black up, pretend to be a young Michael Jackson and offend everyone on Halloween?
+Or could a politician, a banker or a lawyer conceivably wear their hair naturally in an afro while they're at work?

-Isaac: Yeah, actually—they weren't keen on it when I was in prep school.
+Isaac: Yeah, actually – they weren't keen on it when I was in sixth form.
 They said it was untidy, even though it's perfectly round.

 No, I think they just sort of gave up because, technically, it complied with school rules.
 Boy's hair was fine as long as it didn't touch your collar, but my hair goes up and out, not down.

 Clever.
 So do you think your afro is suitable for a professional workplace?

 Yeah, why not?
 It doesn't affect the way I work and it's never messy when I'm out.
 The only reason that question even comes up is ‘cause people aren't used to seeing afros all the time.

 Winsome: No, I've never been made to feel like that.
 Although, my hair is becoming a bit like Brillo – it's so tough and hard to manage.
 I've used relaxers and chemicals since I was young, but I've stopped in the last year or so, which has made it really thick and unmanageable.

 Do you ever get negative comments about your natural hair?